Rigellute/spotify-tui/README.md

 For basic installation instructions, see [install OpenSSL](https://docs.rs/openssl/0.10.25/openssl/#automatic).
 In order to locate dependencies, the compilation also requires `pkg-config` to be installed.

+If you are using the Windows Subsystem for Linux, you'll need to [install additional dependencies](#windows-subsystem-for-linux).

 ### Manual

 1. Download the latest [binary](https://github.com/Rigellute/spotify-tui/releases) for your OS.